Applications of Analytical Chemistry in Forensics

 Criminalistics

-Analysis of physical evidence, such as firearms, fingerprints, and explosives.
+Analysis of physical evidence, such as firearms, fingerprints, explosives, and toolmarks to reconstruct crime scenes and identify perpetrators.

 Forensic Pathology

-Determination of cause and manner of death, including toxicology and DNA analysis.
+Determination of cause and manner of death, including toxicology and DNA analysis to establish the circumstances surrounding a death.

 Forensic Drug Analysis